sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/code_insights_pings.md

 ### Hovers count

+**Intended purpose:** To track how many times users hover over a datapoint to see the tooltip on the graph, or "dig in" to the information.

 **Functional implementation:** This ping works by firing an event on the client when a user hovers over a datapoint on a code insight.